-My Aunt Ginny was rather famous for her Toffee, a Christmas treat, and I remember “helping” her make it when she visited.
-Even as a child I was always in the kitchen, curious ever, about the alchemy of cooking.
-It was like magic to me, and still is.
-I never missed the opportunity to be in the mix – besides, it was always the best place to hear all the stories!
+My Aunt Ginny was famous for her Toffee, a Christmas treat, and I remember “helping” her make it when she visited.
+Even as a kid I was always hanging out in the kitchen.
+And when it was something curious like the alchemy involved in candy making, it was magic for me.
+It still is. 🙂

-This is the same Aunt Ginny who visited Russia in the 70’s, mentioned on my soon to be published post on Beef Strogonoff.
+This is the same Aunt Ginny who is responsible for the Beef Strogonoff recipe when she brought back the recipe from Russia.
 I found her fascinating.
-Ginny was an interior designer and a hugely successful one, especially considering the era, and was responsible for gigantic daisies on a dark background, in the form of wallpaper, on my bedroom walls.
-I wonder how long it took later owners to scrape that off! 🙂 Ginny decorated the Des Moines Country Club in the 70’s, before moving on to San Francisco and better opportunities.
+Ginny was an interior designer and a hugely successful one.
+Ginny decorated the Des Moines Country Club in the 70’s, before moving on to San Francisco and better opportunities.

 When Aunt Ginny didn’t visit, she’d send a package, beautifully wrapped, of her English Toffee.
 I didn’t understand that her tradition wasn’t just a holiday tradition, but a family one as well, a nod to the English and Scottish ancestry on my Dad’s side of the family.
 It really wasn’t until years later, delving into the family history, that I “got” it.

 The first time I made Ginny’s toffee, I turned it out on a pristine counter, just as I remembered Ginny doing – it took days of chipping and hot rags to dissolve the candy that was so firmly adhered!
 I imagine she had buttered or oiled the counter and I had forgotten!